Distributionally Robust Causal Abstractions: Experimental Results

-\textbf{Beyond Environmental Robustness.} We also test robustness to violations of core modeling assumptions such as (i) linearity of structural functions ($\cF$-misspecification), and (ii) correctness of the intervention mapping $\omega$ ($\omega$-misspecification).
-For $\mathcal{F}$-misspecification, we evaluate our linearly-trained models on new test data generated from SCMs with non-linear structural equations.
-These misspecified SCMs share the same causal graph and environments as those used during training, but the structural equation for each variable is non-linear, controlled by a strength parameter $k \in \bR$.
-For $\omega$-misspecification, we contaminate the ground-truth $\omega$ map by reassigning a subset of low-level interventions to different high-level ones of the same complexity (same number of variables), thereby preserving intervention dose while introducing realistic mapping errors.
-An explanation of both processes can be found in Appendix~\ref{sec:all_results_settings}.
-In Table \ref{tab:main_f_omega_misspec} we present the results for both the Gaussian and empirical settings of LiLUCAs while the ones of SLC are presented in Appendix~\ref{sec:all_results_settings}.
-We report the mean and standard deviation of the abstraction error across 100 random trials.
-For $\mathcal{F}$-misspecification, we report the results for the simplest scenario where $k=1$ using a sinusoidal (\texttt{sin}) structural function.
-For a more comprehensive view, full robustness curves illustrating the abstraction error as a function of the non-linearity strength $k$ for both \texttt{sin} and hyperbolic tangent (\texttt{tanh}) functions can be found in Figures~\ref{fig:error_vs_k_sin} and \ref{fig:error_vs_k_tanh} of Appendix~\ref{sec:all_results_settings}.
-Under both misspecification types, the tuned \textsc{DiRoCA} variants consistently outperform all baselines.
-Specifically, \textsc{DiRoCA}$_{2,2}$ attains the lowest error in the Gaussian setting, while \textsc{DiRoCA}$_{4,4}$ is the best in the empirical regime.
-These improvements hold under both misspecification types, demonstrating robustness beyond environmental shifts.
-This arises from the core min-max design of \textsc{DiRoCA}.
-Optimizing against worst-case distributions within an ambiguity set over the joint environment seems to act as a powerful implicit regularizer.
-By leveraging the linearity of the SCMs, the algorithm effectively propagates uncertainty from the environment through the system's reduced form to the endogenous level.
-This process forces the learned abstraction to become resilient to not only environmental shifts but also to violations of the model's own structural assumptions, such as errors in the functional form or the intervention mapping.
+\textbf{Beyond Environmental Robustness.} We also test robustness to violations of modeling assumptions, including: (i) Structural ($\mathcal{F}$), where we evaluate our linearly-trained models on new test data generated from SCMs with non-linear structural equations.
+These misspecified SCMs share the same causal graph and environments as those used during training, but the structural equation for each variable is non-linear, controlled by a strength parameter $k \in \mathbb{R}$; (ii) Intervention mapping ($\omega$), where we contaminate the ground-truth $\omega$ map by reassigning a subset of low-level interventions to different high-level ones of the same complexity, thereby preserving intervention dose while introducing realistic mapping errors; and (iii) Semantic ($\mathcal{S}$), where we utilize the \texttt{cMNIST} dataset to simulate unmodeled camera effects such as geometric rotation and photometric lighting shifts (see Figure~\ref{fig:cmnist_camera_shifts}).
+This setup introduces a severe structural misspecification: we task the models with learning a \textit{linear} abstraction map from high-dimensional pixels, despite the underlying generative process being inherently non-linear.
+An explanation of these processes can be found in Appendix~\ref{sec:all_results_settings}.
+Table~\ref{tab:omega_f_misspec_lilucas_nlucas} shows results for $\omega$- and $\mathcal{F}$-misspecification ($k=1$ with a sinusoidal (\texttt{sin}) function) for the empirical \texttt{LiLUCAS} and \texttt{nLUCAS}.
+Full robustness curves illustrating the abstraction error as a function of the non-linearity strength $k$ (both \texttt{sin} and \texttt{tanh}) are provided in Appendix~\ref{sec:all_results_settings}.
+For the $\cS$-misspecification task, Table~\ref{tab:cmnist_rotation_only} reports the Relative Squared Error under rotation (lighting shift results in Appendix~\ref{sec:all_results_settings}).
+We predict latents as $\hat{Z} = X_{\text{pix}}\lintau^\top + b$, where $b = \mathbb{E}[Z - X_{\text{pix}}\lintau^\top]$ is a test-time per-dimension mean-shift correction.
+This removes arbitrary intercept mismatch while leaving the learned linear map unchanged.
+Baselines' performance indicates a catastrophic failure to identify the causal signal whereas \textsc{DiRoCA} maintains a relatively low error.
+Despite the inherent misspecification of linear abstractions in this high-dimensional non-linear setting, \textsc{DiRoCA}'s remarkable stability suggests it recovers a meaningful linear approximation of the underlying geometry, ignoring high-frequency features that are unstable under rotation.
+Overall, by acting as an implicit regularizer, \textsc{DiRoCA}'s min–max objective extends robustness beyond environmental shifts, consistently outperforming baselines across all misspecification settings.